NCS (National Citizen Service)

 - I rate the programme 10/10 because we always had something to do.
 The staff were lovely and they all encouraged you to try your best and never give up

-- I enjoyed NCS miles more than I expected and I wish I could do it again in 2018
+- I enjoyed NCS miles more than I expected and I wish I could do it again

 - Everything about NCS is perfect